lilingxi01/noteaid-agent-template/README.md

 - `__init__.py` - This file is for AWS Lambda runner to recognize the entrypoint.
 You should not touch this file unless you know what you are doing.
 - `handler.py` - You should define your main agent within this file.
 The agent class will then be imported into the `__init__.py` file for feeding into the executor.
 - You can add more files as wishes, but please do not overlap with the existing reserved files.
 Organize them into a sub-folder like `utils` would be helpful.

+## Technical Note: Update Agent Template

+You don't really need to worry about that!
+Our maintainers will update the agent template regularly, and if there is a major update on the API schema or on the data structure, our maintainers will let you know, thus you can update your agent accordingly (which should barely happen).

+In most cases, your agent should not break if NoteAid API is updated but your agent is not.
+For modularization, we make sure that all changes to API mappings and exposed data will happen within `notebridge` package, which is a dependency of this project.
+Thus, the code of this repo will not be ruined at all during any API updates or regular maintenance.
+It will just be a version number on your end.

 ## Questions?